nickpoerio/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Road work				| Road work		      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-As forecasted, the third image is quite tricky.
+As forecasted, the third image is quite tricky, that's why the model performs worse than on the test set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)